 - Utilize video.

 Let's dive right into the first step!

 You have a website?
 Good.
 Is it optimized for multiple platforms?
 If your site hasn’t been updated for a few years, it probably isn’t.
-And that’s a potentially fatal mistake when it comes to donor acquisition among younger audiences.
-In 2013, mobile devices accounted for over 30% off all web traffic worldwide.
-The vast majority of that browsing was conducted by Millennials.
-If you’re trying to target this demographic, one of the first things a Millennial will do is visit your website or search for you on Google or Bing, and if they’re among the nearly 70% of American Millennials with a smartphone, odds are good that they’ll do so on a mobile device.
+And that’s a potentially fatal mistake when it comes to both online visibility and donor acquisition among younger audiences.
+Having a mobile-friendly site became an important factor for nonprofit SEO in the 2015 update to Google's search algorithm.
+By 2016, more web traffic worldwide was being generated through mobile devices than through desktops.
+Millennials and younger generations are particularly likely to browse from a smartphone.
+If you’re trying to target this demographic, one of the first things a Millennial will do is visit your website or search for you on Google or Bing, and if they’re among the more than 70% of Americans with a smartphone, odds are good that they’ll do so on a mobile device.
 And while first impressions may not always be everything, they are incredibly important, especially among this generation.
 If a young adult can’t easily navigate your website on the go, you’ll probably lose their interest.
-Make sure your website uses Responsive Web Design (RWD).
+Make sure your website is mobile friendly by using Responsive Web Design (RWD).